jiya-m12/Simple-Harmonic-Oscillator/README.md

 # Quantum Algorithm for the Simple Harmonic Oscillator

-**Team Entangled Ancillas** — Q-volution Hackathon 2026 (Girls in Quantum) · Track C: Harmonic Oscillator
+**Team: The Entangled Ancillas** - Q-volution Hackathon 2026 (Girls in Quantum) · Track C: Harmonic Oscillator

 ---